repodiac/german_compound_splitter/README.md

 ## Version History

+* `release 0.1.1` - fixed issue #1 (thank you for pointing out, @sebag90) and added some improvements for handling plural
 * `release 0.1` - initial release of the software, please let me know about bugs or issues

 # Installation/Setup